Increase 3 times your chances of landing an offer Register ×

 • Default is white.

-• Now, you can probably also get away with a solid LIGHT blue (the lighter the better) shirt.
+• You should also get away with a solid LIGHT blue - the lighter the better.
 This might flatter you more if you are very pale and look washed out by bright white - not looking ill is probably worth straying slightly from paradigm shirt choice.
-If you go for a blue shirt, absolutely avoid contrast white collar and cuffs (these have much the same sleazy/archaic connotations of pinstripe suits, but a hundred times worse).
+If you go for a blue shirt, absolutely avoid contrast white collar and cuffs (these have much the same sleazy/archaic connotations of pinstripe suits, but probably worse).

 • Avoid pink.
 You will probably see pink shirts in offices, but it is usually considered slightly more casual than blue and some people just plain don't like it.
 Not for interview day.

-• A fine, business-appropriate, blue and white stripe would probably work, but if you having to read this article in the first place, avoid them as they will require judgement to get right.
-(As a nerdy side-note, a striped shirt might be one of the only items which might be slightly easier to carry off in the UK than elsewhere, as the British tend to favour slightly bolder shirts than other cultures.)
+• Avoid stripes.
+A very fine, business-appropriate, blue and white stripe would maybe work, but if you have to read this article in the first place, avoid them, as they will require judgement to get right.
+(As a nerdy side-note, historically, a striped shirt might be one of the only items that might be slightly easier to carry off in the UK than elsewhere, at least for day-to-day office wear, as the British tend to favour slightly bolder shirts than other cultures.
+However, London these days is a sea of solid blue and white shirts, so perhaps no longer.)

-• Avoid checks - even small ones - as these will almost invariably be too casual (the relevant tradition here is that checks are for the country, not the city).
+• Avoid checks - even small ones - anything big enough not to just be perceived as a texture will almost invariably be too casual, especially for interview (the relevant tradition here is that checks are for the country, not the city).

-• Opt for a "normal", smooth (a poplin or subtle twill in more technical terms) fabric.
+• Opt for a "normal", smooth fabric (a poplin or subtle twill in more technical terms).
 Avoid odd textures or woven patterns.
-Mainly, this needs to be mentioned as the standard white North American "Oxford cloth button down" which will be hanging in a lot of recent grads wardrobes is too casual for interviews.
+One reason this needs to be mentioned as the standard, North American "Oxford cloth button down" that will be hanging in a lot of recent grads' wardrobes is likely too casual for interview.

-• You should keep your jacket on throughout anyway, so it is not important if your shirt is a little on the generously fitted side.
+• You should keep your jacket on throughout, so it is not important if your shirt is a little on the generously fitted side.
 However, absolutely make sure that it is not too tight.
 Nobody wants to see bits of flesh peeking out between buttons.

 • Ideally, your shirt sleeves should be long enough to extend out of the end of your jacket sleeve by a centimetre or two.
 If you need them, shirts with extra long sleeves are easy to find.

-• Double ("French") or single cuffs are a matter of choice.
-Double will generally be the default in the UK though less so elsewhere - but this is not worth worrying about either way.
+• Double ("French") or single cuffs are a matter of choice, though you should probably default to single if you have the choice.
+Double will be a bit more popular in the UK than elsewhere in the world - but it's not worth worrying about either way.

 • If you do wear cufflinks, make sure they are conservative silk knots or plain metal - avoid anything "novelty" (even if they're your lucky ones!).